LBeckJ/LBeckJ/README.md

-## Welcome ✌️
+## 🌊 Lukas Jakobsen

+`Full Stack / Cyber Researcher`

-#My name is Lukas and im looking to propel my cyber skills 👨‍💻
+# My name is Lukas and im looking to propel my cyber skills 👨‍💻
 I am still early in my career, but lots of more opportunities to come...

 ## About Me 🧠